WasmEdge/WasmEdge/docs/book/en/src/sdk/c/ref.md

 # WasmEdge C 0.12.0 API Documentation

+> *This part has moved to <https://wasmedge.org/docs/embed/c/reference/ref>.
+Please use our new docs.*

 [WasmEdge C API](https://github.com/WasmEdge/WasmEdge/blob/master/include/api/wasmedge/wasmedge.h) denotes an interface to access the WasmEdge runtime.
 The following are the guides to working with the C APIs of WasmEdge.

 **This document is for the `0.12.0` version.
 For the older `0.11.2` version, please refer to the [document here](0.11.2/ref.md).**